Total absorption of tailored incoming signals by black holes: Total virtual absorption of black holes

+Using $\sigma=\sqrt{1/1000}$ and $w=2$ yields an initial packet whose exponential front carries about $93.5\%$ of the total energy, while the tail carries only $6.5\%$ (see inset in Fig.~\ref{fig:Virtual_Transmission_Tangherlini}).

+The scattering shown in Fig.~\ref{fig:Virtual_Transmission_Tangherlini} differs from the two-sided VA observed in Figs.~\ref{fig:Virtual_Absorption_Schwarzschild} and \ref{fig:Virtual_Absorption_Bardeen}.
+In the two-sided cases, the VA modes correspond to zero-reflection and zero-transmission solutions of the frequency-domain problem, resulting in energy being localized only inside the potential.
+In contrast, the $d=400$ Tangherlini VA mode is a zero-reflection but nonzero-transmission solution, leading to both a focused wave inside the potential and a transmitted signal to the left.
+This behaviour is directly analogous to the one-sided VA observed for the double-barrier system in Fig.~\ref{fig:Virtual_Transmission_Double_Barrier}.
+The focused wave spreads over a wider region due to strong dispersion and the asymmetry of the BH potential, but the essential VA criteria -- negligible reflection and near-vanishing outside energy during excitation -- are clearly satisfied.

+The incident wave arrives at the inside region at $t\approx1000$, most of the transmission occurs until $t\approx1110$ and most of the reflection starts at $t\approx1095$, close to the time that transmission ends.
+This behavior is similar to that shown in Fig. \ref{fig:Virtual_Transmission_Double_Barrier}.
+Due to the non-zero energy of the tail and the dispersion in the right region, the energy outside the rightmost of the barrier is never exactly zero, but close to it, $\sim 7.5\%$.
+As we stated, the tail energy corresponds to $\sim 6.5\%$ of the total energy of the incident wave, explaining most of the remaining energy in the right region.
+The remaining $1\%$ energy can be attributed to the effect of the long tail of the potential on the propagation of the incident wave.
+Thus, the earlier reflection that can be seen in the red signal that extends to $x_0=125$ at $t=1190$ is mainly caused by the high dispersion which is related to high dimensionality of the problem.
+Moreover, one should be aware of the fact that VA is a process that is only possible with carefully constructed initial wave packets and we propose some of the ways for 4 different cases in curved geometries.
+There might be one-sided VA modes in high-dimensional Tangherlini geometry possessing higher quality factor which enables one to construct better one-sided VA simulations for black holes.
 Finally, note that the half-width of the potential for BHs is of order $5M$, which corresponds also to the spatial scale of variation of the potential.
 Thus only waves with a wavelength larger than this are substantially reflected.
 But ``sluggish returns'' from the barrier, as in Fig.~\ref{fig:IDA11_Overplot} for the rectangular barrier, require that the wavelength be tuned to the potential height, $V_0 \sim 1/M^2$.
 We thus find that BHs are unable to display ``sluggish returns''.